 calibration in the pipeline, AstroDrizzle

-combines images in an association to create a product with three extensions: science (SCI), weigh (WHT), and context (CTX).
+combines images in an association to create a product with four extensions: science (SCI), weight (WHT), context (CTX), and header keywords (HDRTAB).
 Once the distortion is corrected, the size of a drizzled image will be larger (in pixel dimensions and file size) than a calibrated image because the drizzled image’s projection on the sky is rhombus-shaped, rather than square.
 Also, the size of the image offsets, from sub-pixel dithers to image mosaics, will increase the image field of view and hence the image size.
 The specific dimensions of a drizzled image depends on the image orientation and on which distortion model is in use in the pipeline, and will vary slightly (about 1

 pixels) due to the effects of velocity aberration.